azooinmyluggage/GPT-Azure-Search-Engine/README.md

 The goal of the POC is to show/prove the value of a GPT Virtual Assistant built with Azure Services, with your own data in your own environment.
 The deliverables are:

 1. Backend Bot API built with Bot Framework and exposed to multiple channels (Web Chat, MS Teams, SMS, Email, Slack, etc)
-2. Frontend web application with a Search and a Bot UI.
+2. Frontend web application with a Search and a Bot UI

 The repo is made to teach you step-by-step on how to build a OpenAI-based Smart Search Engine.
 Each Notebook builds on top of each other and ends in building the two applications.